Throughout the project, IP4OS builds a pan-European Community of Practice in Research & Innovation through targeted capacity building activities.

 - IP & OS — Managing Copyright and Licensing für Reuse

-Profession Deepening Module on the Role of Librarians. - Responsible Data Sharing: Roles, Workflows, and IP—OS Alignment (coming soon)
+Profession Deepening Module on the Role of Librarians. - Responsible Data Sharing: Roles, Workflows, and IP—OS Alignment

 Profession Deepening Module on the Role of Data Stewards, Data Managers and Data Architects. - IP & OS — Enabling Responsible Openness through Strategic IP Decisions (coming soon)